dahlsailrunner/playwright-foundations-csharp/readme.md

 ## VS Code Setup

-RUnning in VS Code is a totally legitimate use-case for this solution and repo.
+The same instructions as above (Getting Started) apply here, but the following extension should be installed

-The same instructions above (Getting Started) apply here, but the following extension should probably be installed (it includes some other extensions):
+(it includes some other extensions):

 - [C# Dev Kit](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit)

-Then run the API project and the UI project.
+Then just hit `F5`.

 ## Data and EF Core Migrations